 Estany Llong to Colomina, 11.4 km hike, 821 m +, 397 m –

-Breakfast is served between 7 and 8 am.
+Breakfast was served between 7 and 8 am.
 As it was the longest day, we decided to wake up early, eat breakfast fast and get ready to leave by 8 am.
 Carrying a map is helpful as it’s easy to get lost around this area.
 In our case, we left the hut in the wrong direction, and we lost one hour trying to find the right track—an excellent way to start the longest day.

 Colomina to JM Blanc, 6.7 km hike, 304 m +, 407 m –